Mid-Atlantic gap: History

-The RAF Coastal Command was assigned responsibility for antisubmarine warfare (A/S or ASW) patrol when it was created in 1936.
-It was equipped only with small numbers of short-ranged aircraft, the most common being the Avro Anson (which was obsolete by the start of the Second World War) and Vickers Vildebeest (which was obsolete) for a time, shortages of aircraft were so severe, "scarecrow patrols" using Tiger Moths were employed.
+RAF Coastal Command was assigned responsibility for anti-submarine warfare (A/S or ASW) patrols when it was created in 1936.
+It was equipped only with small numbers of short-ranged aircraft, the most common being the Anson (which was obsolete by the start of the Second World War) and Vildebeest (which was obsolete) for a time, shortages of aircraft were so severe, "scarecrow patrols" using Tiger Moths were employed.
 RAF Bomber Command routinely got higher priority for the best, longest-ranged aircraft.
-Only as Bomber Command converted to four-engined aircraft did Coastal Command receive the castoffs, such as Vickers Wellington medium bombers, which had adequate range for ASW patrols.
-Coastal Command's motley assortment of Ansons, Whitleys and Hampdens were unable to carry the standard 450 lb depth charge; that needed Wellingtons or Sunderlands.
-(The other aircraft capable of carrying it, the Avro Lancaster, was Bomber Command's crown jewel.)
+Only as Bomber Command converted to four-engined aircraft did Coastal Command receive the cast-offs, such as Wellington medium bombers, which had adequate range for ASW patrols.
+Coastal Command's motley of Ansons, Whitleys and Hampden medium bombers were unable to carry the standard 450 lb depth charge; that needed Wellingtons or Short Sunderland flying boats.
+The other aircraft capable of carrying it, the Lancaster, entering service in early 1942 was Bomber Command's crown jewel and jealously guarded.

-Coastal Command's prize was the Consolidated Aircraft Liberator GR.I, commonly called the VLR Liberator or just VLR.
-The Liberator B.I proved too vulnerable for bombing missions over Europe but had excellent range and payload, ideal for ASW.
-Priority for these was the U.S. Navy for reconnaissance operations in the Pacific, where their long range were equally valuable, but where they generally carried out missions of lower priority than those of Coastal Command.
+Coastal Command's prize was the American-built Liberator GR.I, commonly called the Very Long Range (VLR) Liberator or just VLR.
+The Liberator B.I proved too vulnerable for bombing over Europe but had excellent range and payload, ideal for ASW.
+Priority for these went to the U.S. Navy for reconnaissance operations in the Pacific, where their long range were equally valuable, but where they generally carried out operations of lower priority than those of Coastal Command.